gitpitch/in-60-seconds/README.md

 each new slide in the deck.
 But they can also be used to activate a whole range of slide-specific features.
-In this example, we are using [color delimiter syntax](https://gitpitch.com/docs/rich-media-features/color-backgrounds/) to assign a custom background color for our sample slide.
+In this example, we are using [color delimiter syntax](https://gitpitch.com/docs/rich-media-features/color-backgrounds/) to assign a custom background color gradient for our sample slide.
 This is just the tip of the iceberg as *delimiters* can be used to render background images, video, color, gradients, and even [source-code](https://gitpitch.com/docs/code-features/presenting/) on slides.